 Internal Partitions, Building Renovations, Curved Fascias, Container Constructions, Internal Wall Coverings, Architectural Claddings, Machine Coverings and many more.

 Aluminium Composite Panels are one of the most used material that dominates the facade industry.
 Due to its lightweight features, it is the substance of choice for building temporary elements like trade show structures.
 Viva manufactures high-quality Aluminum composite panels as per the building requirements.
 These include Aluminum core, FP core and PE core sandwich material that gives maximum structural integrity and fire hazard protection.

-The use of Aluminium Composite Panels has evolved to such a level that many famous architectural marvels are extensively constructed from it.
+The use of the Aluminium Composite Panel or ACP Panel has evolved to such a level that many famous architectural marvels are extensively constructed from it.
 Some of them are Spaceship Earth in Orlando (U.S); L’Oreal Paris building in France; Guggenheim Museum Bilbao; The Leipzig branch of German National Library; VanDusen Botanical Garden in Canada, etc.

-From a material dominated by a single company, Aluminium Composite Panels has evolved not only in its composition and manufacturers but also in its applications, making it one of the most used materials in the construction and architectural industry.
+From a material dominated by a single company, Aluminium Composite Panels have evolved not only in their composition and manufacturers but also in its applications, making it one of the most used materials in the construction and architectural industry.
 With their lighter weight and fire-retardant properties, aluminium composite panels have been used so extensively, that some modern cities are composed entirely of them, along with materials like glass and curtain walls.